kojoidrissa/djangoconUS-2015/D&D_djangoconUS-2015.md

 -  Present globally
 -  Profit!!

-#How to be a Python Evangelist
+#How to be a Django Evangelist
 +  Like Bards?
 Mostly speaking OUTSIDE the community, but **for/on behalf** of the community
-+  Focus on how to use Python to solve problems in YOUR domain
++  Focus on how to use Django to solve problems in YOUR domain
 +  Learn to speak in terms your target audience will understand, not just other programmers.

-#How to be a Python Educator
+#How to be a Django Educator
 -  Similar to Evangelist or Luminary, with more emphasis on increasing the skills of others or introducing them to new options

-#How to Contribute to Python w/ minimal coding skills
+#How to Contribute to Django w/ minimal coding skills
 -  Docs
 -  Translation
 -  Evangilize